fostrwski/diveholic/README.md

 # `Diveholic 🤿`

-Web based dive log made with all the best practices regarding user experience, accessibility and usability kept in mind.
+Web based dive log - application to save your latest dives to help you track progress in your scuba diving career.
+Made with all the best practices regarding user experience, accessibility and usability kept in mind.
 Fully open source :)

+⚠️ Diveholic is built mobile first, the desktop experience isn't quite polished yet!

 🔴 Live application: https://diveholic.netlify.app

-⚠️ Diveholic is built mobile first, the desktop experience isn't quite polished yet!
+## You can sign in with these demo credentials to see how the app works:
+- Email: diveholic@franciszek.dev
+- Password: Demo123

 ## Back story